microsoft/VFSForGit/Atomic.md

 -   All of the notification work will need to be validated under the new hydration model to ensure that behavior will not be changed.

+-  Do we need to ensure that that flags and xattrs are flushed to disk before renaming the placeholder?